BSCS-4B-HACKATHON/VeriBase/blockchain/LAND-TRANSFER-CONTRACT.md

 ### For Sellers

 - ✅ Upload legal documents to IPFS before initiating
-- ✅ Verify buyer wallet address is correct
+- ✅ **DOUBLE-CHECK buyer wallet address** - transfer is instant and irreversible!
-- ✅ Cancel promptly if buyer backs out
+- ✅ Understand that once you call `initiateTransfer()`, the NFT is immediately transferred

 ### For Buyers

-- ✅ Verify legal documents before accepting
-- ✅ Coordinate with seller on transfer timing
+- ✅ Coordinate with seller before transfer
 - ✅ Have wallet ready to receive NFT
+- ✅ Verify legal documents on IPFS after receiving

 ### For Admins

-- ✅ Verify all legal documents thoroughly
-- ✅ Complete transfers promptly after verification
+- ✅ Monitor transfer records for audit purposes
-- ✅ Keep good records of all transfers
+- ✅ Keep records of legal document CIDs

 ## Deployment